YingkaiHao/LeetCode/Algorithm/double pointer.md

 ## 2. Sum of square numbers

-Given a non-negative integer c, decide whether there're two integers a and b such that a^2+b^2 = c.
+Given a non-negative integer c, decide whether there're two integers a and b such that a^2+b^2 = c.(problem 633)

 Example 1: